sgawalsh/real-estate-data-analysis/readme.md

 The repo also contains several folders with various graphs generated depicting trends within the data.
 The `cluster_graphs` folder contains graphs of clusters mapped using both DBscan and k-means clustering methods, displaying geographic clustering biases.
 The folder also contains a set of images depicting how the average price of a cluster changes as it moves latitudinally.
 The `heatmaps` folder contains images depicting alignment between various data used in the repo such as simlarity between k-means and dbscan clusters, a heatmap of model predictions, or a heatmap of normalized column values.
 Finally, the `inertias` folder contains a simple graph of how the inertia value changes as cluster count is increased for k-means clustering on this dataset.

-# How to Run
+## Running Instructions

+The repo includes the environment used, as well as docker support via the `Makefile` or `run.sh`

 This project contains four main functions implementing different data analysis techniques.
-All of these functions are available in the `main.py` file and allow for some flexibility the range of parameters used.
+All of these functions are available from the `main.py` file..

 - `generateClusters` investigates the relationship between PCA and k-means clustering on this dataset, seeing how clusters are effected as the number of components and number of clusters is adjusted.
 - `anomalyDetect` uses machine learning and consensus-gathering techniques in order to predict underpriced properties from our dataset